 From A to Z, we list a few critical things not to forget the next time you cruise.

 Unless you're on a warm-weather cruise and plan on plonking yourself down poolside all day or at the beach in every port, you'll probably be doing a lot more walking than you expect.
 Even your most broken-in shoes might start to feel a little rough in destinations like Alaska and Europe where glacier hikes or walking tours are standard fare.
-Be prepared for the inevitable blister or two with these waterproof plasters at hand, in whatever bag you carry with you off the ship and some spare ones onboard.
+Be prepared for the inevitable blister or two with platers at hand, in whatever bag you carry with you off the ship and some spare ones onboard.

 Don't waste half a port day chasing down a laptop charger like one Cruise Critic senior editor was forced to do after switching laptop bags and forgetting to move the charger to the new bag.
 If you're bringing anything that needs to be charged, make sure to double-check you've got the charger for it.
 There are lots of cruise destinations where getting a replacement charger could be near to impossible.
 You do not want to be stuck in a picture-perfect setting with no way to take a picture!
-Keep cords organised with a stylish electronics gear bag.
+Keep cords organized with an electronics gear bag.